 But the biggest winner may be OPEC.

-But the central idea is simple.
+It's a lengthy, complicated bill, but the central idea is simple.

-Raise taxes on domestic oil producers, and then spend the money to subsidize ethanol, solar energy, windmills, so long as they're not on Cape Cod, and so on.
+Raise taxes on domestic oil producers and then spend the money to subsidize ethanol, solar energy, windmills, so long as they're not on Cape Cod, and so on.

 So while the Democrats are out there talking about we need energy independence, their legislation, the House Democrats, would cause just the other.